-Our assessment system in English and maths is based on Assertive Mentoring and is a guaranteed, regular dialogue between a pupil, parent and teacher.
-Targets build on baseline assessment data from the child's previous phase (end of Reception or Year 2) and take account of progress made since.
-This ensures expectations are challenging yet achievable and to have the greatest impact on performance.
+Our assessment system is based on Assertive Mentoring and is a guaranteed, regular dialogue between a pupil, parent and teacher.
+Targets are generated from children's individual trackers, so as to be both challenging yet achievable and to have the greatest impact on performance.
 These are the focus of continual assessment, marking, feedback and support throughout the term.